 The results clearly show that Sydney needs to have more affordable homes at reasonable distances from where people work if the government wants to boost productivity in the city.
 The task now is for government, housing providers and researchers to work collaboratively to shape better outcomes.

 Download the report

-The study was jointly commissioned by a consortium of not-for-profits, government and private sector organisations, including the Community Housing Industry Association of NSW.
+The study was led by Professor Duncan McClennan and jointly commissioned by a consortium of not-for-profits, government and private sector organisations, including the Community Housing Industry Association of NSW.
 SGS worked with Cadence Economics on this project.
 Click the image to download the report: